Types of Aid Available

 - Military Grants

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Federal Pell Grants usually are awarded only to undergraduate students who demonstrate financial need and who have not earned a bachelor's or a professional degree.
 (A professional degree would include a degree in a field such as pharmacy or dentistry.)

 For many students, the Federal Pell Grant provides a foundation of financial aid to which other types of financial aid may be added.
-Federal Pell Grant awards range from $5,645 to $605 per academic school year as a full-time student (an academic school year is defined as August through May).
+For 2015-2016, Federal Pell Grant awards range from $5,775 to $626 per academic school year as a full-time student (an academic school year is defined as August through May).
 Students enrolled less than full-time will have their actual Pell Grant award prorated accordingly.

 The Illinois Monetary Award Program (MAP), unlike a loan, does not have to repaid.
 The Illinois MAP Grant is awarded to Illinois residents who attend approved Illinois colleges and demonstrate financial need.
 MAP Grants are limited based on the number of applicants and funding levels appropriated by the Illinois General Assembly.
 The Illinois MAP Grant covers Fall and Spring Semesters only.
 The MAP Grant does not cover Summer Semesters.
 Please be aware that in light of state funding constraints, reductions to estimated or actual MAP Grants are possible.

 The Federal Supplemental Educational Opportunity Grant (FSEOG), unlike a loan, does not have to be repaid.
 It is awarded to students who demonstrate the most high need and is awarded on a first come, first serve basis.
 The FSEOG Grant covers Fall and Spring Semesters only.
 The FSEOG Grant does not cover Summer Semesters.